Las Baulas National Marine Park

 ATMs: No; the nearest ATM is in Huacas, Tamarindo and Reserva Conchal

-Gas stations: Yes, one in Huacas 20 min away and another one in Villa Real about 23 min away.
+Gas stations: Yes, one in Huacas (20 minutes) and one in Villa Real (25 minutes)

 Cell Phone Reception: Reliable

 Nearest medical facilities: There is a private clinic next to Kike’s Place.
 There are private and state medical clinics in Tamarindo and Villa Real (25 min from the park).
 The nearest hospital is in Nicoya which is about 1½ hours away.